Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Naomi learns that the Lord had visited His people with bread.

 "Then she arose with her daughters-in-law that she might return from the country of Moabthe Lord had visited His people by giving them bread"

 — Ruth 1:6

 Naomi has been sometimes referred to as the Prodigal daughter of the Old Testament by some scholars.
-In her book The Romance of Redemption, Fuchsia Pickett notes that it was a hunger for fresh bread that motivated the prodigal's return to his Father's house.
+In her book The Romance of Redemption, Fuchsia Pickett notes that hunger for fresh bread motivated the prodigal's return to his Father's house.

 “But when he came to himself, he said, ‘How many of my father’s hired servants have bread enough and to spare, and I perish with hunger!